Graeme-Smith/DNA_Nexus_Quick_Start/README.md

 ```bash
 dx download my-file.txt
 ```
 When the Cloud Workstation is terminated all files will be lost.
-We therefore need to upload any output we want to keep back up to the project:
+We therefore need to upload any output we want to keep back up to the parent project:

 ```bash
 dx upload --path "$DX_PROJECT_CONTEXT_ID:" my-output.txt